-&lt;sup>13 The ONS has recently relaunched its personal inflation calculator.
+14 The ONS has recently relaunched its personal inflation calculator.

-Classification system: It is important to use an international classification system.
-Otherwise it is not possible to make meaningful comparisons between the inflation rates of different countries.
-The HCI uses a slightly modified form of the EU system, ECOICOP as does CPI and CPIH.
+- 3.8.
+Classification system: It is important that a macroeconomic index uses an international classification system since international comparison is one of its key purposes.
+It is then clearly convenient that other consumer price indices use the same system unless there are clear reasons to the contrary.
+The HCI uses a slightly modified form of the EU system, ECOICOP15 as does CPI and CPIH.
 The RPI uses a UK classification which generally does not correspond to the CPI.

-Taxation: All taxes related to expenditure which are regular and recurring elements of the household budget, other than direct taxes or quasi-taxes are in scope.
+This means that exact comparison of sub-groups between RPI and CPI are often difficult or impossible to make. - 3.9.
+Taxation: All taxes related to expenditure which are regular and recurring elements of the household budget, other than direct taxes or quasi-taxes, such as national insurance, are in scope.
 The index therefore includes council tax and stamp duty land tax.
-Currently it excludes income tax and national insurance contributions; whether these should or should not be included is discussed in chapter 10.
+Currently it excludes income tax and national insurance contributions; whether these should or should not be included is discussed in chapter 11. - 3.10.
 The following chapters discuss differences between HCIs and CPI/CPIH in more detail.

-CHAPTER 3: ACQUISITION/PAYMENTS/USE
+4. ACQUISITION/PAYMENTS/USE

+4.1.
 In theory, the cost of an item to the consumer can be measured at different points in time: when the item is acquired (i.e. transferred to the consumer's possession), when it is paid for or when it is used.
 In practice, none of these measures is entirely achievable.
 In particular, price collectors have no idea when a good is used, so this principle is only used in practice in a limited number of cases, the treatment of rents and rental equivalence in CPI and CPIH being one of the best known.
 Nor does it make sense in a general price index to differentiate between payments made in cash or on a credit card.
 And again, the price collector does not follow individual purchases so has no means of knowing the type of payment.
 So the usual principle followed, and that followed in CPI, is "acquisition".
 Strictly speaking "acquisition" cannot be applied to a service, but the principle still applies - see Box at the end of Chapter 1.
 In practice "acquisition" of a service in the HICP/CPI is defined as the first month in which the service may be used.
 Thus for, say, a rail season ticket, purchased in December with a start date in January but not used until February, January is the relevant date for the CPI.